According to your start and end dates ( 2025-05-12 to 2025-05-30 ),

 C: Outline the structure of your paper 4%

 Organize your ideas and information into topics and subtopics.
 Outline the order in which you will write about the topics.
-For more information on how create a good outline, see Two ways to create an outline: graphic and linear.
+For more information on how create a good outline, see the Writing and Communication Centre's Two ways to create an outline: graphic and linear.

 Step 4: Writing the first draft